 7. Pocklington RUFC will endeavour to comply with the Guidance for Websites as set out on the RFU website and appendixed to this document.

-8. The Club Safeguarding Officers are:
+8. The Club Safeguarding Officer can be found here

 If you witness or are aware of an incident where the welfare of a child or vulnerable adult has been put at risk you must in the first instance inform the Club Safeguarding Officer.
 They will then inform the CB Safeguarding Manager and the RFU Safeguarding Executive.
 If an incident involves the Club Safeguarding Officer you should inform the team manager and either the CB Safeguarding Manager or the RFU Safeguarding Executive.